silencedogwood/silencedogwood.github.io/_notes/crick.md

 answer is often hidden, since the error usually puts one on completely the wrong track.
 It is therefore extremely important not to be trapped by one's mistaken ideas." - p 94

+"With the double helix clearly in view, the next problem was, what did it do - how did it influence the rest of the cell?
+We already knew the answer in outline.
+Genes determined the amino acid sequence of proteins.
+Because the backbone of the nucleic acid structure appeared so regular we assumed, correctly, that it was the base sequence that carried this information.
+Since the DNA was in the nucleus of the cell and since protein synthesis seemed to take place outside the nucleus, in the cytoplasm, we imagined that a copy of each active gene had to be sent to the cytoplasm.
+As there was plenty of RNA there, and no apparent trace of DNA, we assumed that this messenger was RNA.
+It was easy enough to see how a stretch o DNA would make an RNA copy - a simple base-pairing mechanism could do the trick - but it was less easy to see how the resulting messenger RNA could direct protein synthesis, especially as very little was then known about this latter process." - p 117

+"We knew there were about a couple dozen different kinds of amino acids - the little units from which protein chains were made - yet there were only *four* different kinds of bases in DNA and RNA.
+One solution would be to read the nucleic acid sequence two bases at a time.
+This would yield only sixteen (4 x 4) possibilities, which seemed too few.
+Another alternative was to read them *three* at a time.
+This would give sixty-four (4 x 4 x 4) possible combinations of the four bases A, T, G, and C. This seemed too many." - p 117